zer0cache/matic-docs/docs/develop/plasma-using-metamask.md

 const txReceipt = await result.getReceipt();
 ```

-MATIC is the native token of the Polygon network.
-So we support the transfer of MATIC tokens without any token address.
+MATIC is native token on Polygon.
+We support transfer of MATIC tokens without any token address.

 ```js
 // initialize token with null means use MATIC tokens